Blackboard

 • How to solve inequalities: interval notation, properties, combined inequalities, inequality involving absolute value.

-• Functions and their graphs: domain,composite functions, even and odd functions, minima and maxima, piecewise defined functions, vertical and horizontal shifts, streches and compressions, reflection.
+• Functions and their graphs: domain, composite functions, one-to-one, onto, minima and maxima, piecewise defined functions, transformations.

-• Rational functions: properties, domain of a rational function, graphs, asymptotes.
+• Rational functions: properties, domain of a rational function, basic graphs, asymptotes.

 • Exponential and logarithm functions.